 how to get better at marketing

 I’ll take this opportunity to remind you that having a personal brand doesn’t just mean you’re representing your business with your face – it means you’re representing your business as a person.
 And as an entrepreneur with a personal brand, you have a HUGE advantage when it comes to marketing: people want to connect with other people!
-So if you really want to get better at marketing, you’ve gotta be willing to get vulnerable. know, ew, but humor me okay?
+So if you really want to get better at marketing, you’ve gotta be willing to get vulnerable.
+I know, ewwwwww, but humor me okay?

 Vulnerability, though uncomfortable, is crucial in marketing because we have to be relatable to give our ideal clients an opportunity to connect with us.
 Consumers are smart these days!
 They can see through the bullshit.
 They know when they’re being fooled.
 They demand more humanity in business.
 It’s not enough to just be selling anymore – we have to be forming relationships.
 And relationships start with connection.